pazuzu-ua/hillel-18032025/README.md

 Welcome!

-A set of actions to d ofor every homework:
+A set of actions to do for every homework:

 1. Be sure that you are on "main" branch